cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ###### Characteristics:

-* One-off tools, services, and capabilities managed by and consumed from various teams and departments in the organization
+* One-off tools, services, and capabilities are managed by and consumed by from various teams and departments in the organization
-* Provider-managed (aka "cloud") services adopted and used inconsistently and without standard practices and policies as internal configurations are hard to find or use
+* Provider-managed (aka "cloud") services are adopted and used inconsistently and without standard practices and policies, as internal configurations are hard to find or use
-* App and service teams discover tools and capabilities haphazardly and via rumors and other people
+* App and service teams discover tools and capabilities haphazardly, via rumors and chance conversations rather than through a more centralized process
-* Coordination and reuse of components and capabilities is driven only by users, if at all
+* Coordination and reuse of components and capabilities is driven only by end users (application teams), if at all
 * Product teams each maintain their own set of scripts or tools to deploy their applications

 ###### Examples Scenarios: